OSGP/open-smart-grid-platform/cucumber-tests-platform-dlms/README.md

-# Integration Tests for OSGP Components and Protocol Adapters
+# Cucumber Tests project for Platform in relation to DLMS

 ### Build Status

 [![Build Status](http://ci.opensmartgridplatform.org/job/OSGP_Integration-Tests_development/badge/icon?style=plastic)](http://ci.opensmartgridplatform.org/job/OSGP_Integration-Tests_development)

 ### Component Description

-This repository contains all the tests to verify the platform.
-At the time the project was started, it was a good solution to use Fitnesse.
-But that became a bit difficult to maintain.
+This repository contains all the tests to verify the platform related to dlms devices.
-From now on it is meant that new tests will be written in cucumber.

-- Cucumber
-  - cucumber-tests-platform, The test project where all new platform tests are put.
-  - cucumber-tests-platform-dlms, The test project where all new dlms related platform tests are put.
-- Fitnesse (deprecated, please use the integration-tests-cucumber project):
-  - fitnesse, The Fitnesse program and the wiki pages for the test suite
-  - osgp-platform-test, The domain steps for the test suite
-  - local-maven-repo, A local maven repository, needed for givwenzen.jar because it was removed from the maven repository.
-- Shared, Platform and Protocol-Adapter-*, The components under test
+You will need a dlms device simulator to run these tests.

 ##### Running Cucumber integration tests